raspberrypilearning/safeguarding-module/en/step_6.md

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/emotional-abuse/){:target='_blank'}

-### Types of abuse: Sexual abuse
+### Types of abuse: sexual abuse

 Sexual abuse occurs when a child is used by another person for his/her gratification or sexual arousal, or for that of others.
 This doesn't have to be physical contact and it can happen online.
 Sometimes the child won't understand that what's happening to them is abuse.
 They may not even understand that it's wrong.

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/child-sexual-abuse/)

-### Types of abuse: Radicalisation
+### Types of abuse: radicalisation

 Children at risk of radicalisation may be victims of other forms of abuse, such as bullying or discrimnation, that make them easy targets for extremists.

-Radicalisation can be difficult to notice, as it is similar to some normal teenage behaviour, but here are some signs that a person or group might be attempting to radicalise a child or young person:
+Radicalisation can be difficult to notice, as it is similar to some normal teenage behaviours.
+Here are some signs that a person or group might be attempting to radicalise a child or young person:

 - Isolating themselves from family and friends
 - Talking as if from a scripted speech